anirudhasj441/pr3-kanban-board/README.md

 This is a mini project, i try to build for exploring react capabilities.

-In this project user can create multiple project and each broject has one board consists of three status column [Todo, In progress, completed],
+In this project user can create multiple project and each project has one board consists of three status column [Todo, In progress, completed],

-It will have drag and drop compability, to reorder tasks and change status.
+It will have drag and drop compatibility, to reorder tasks and change status.

-I had work with electron js and I want to focus only on react now, So I planned to crate a desktop application using elecron js instead of web app, so i don't worry about db, backend server and all.
+I had work with electron js and I want to focus only on react now, So I planned to crate a desktop application using electron js instead of web app, so i don't worry about db, backend server and all.

 Tech Stack: